lisp-mirror/lqml/examples/meshtastic/readme.md

 How to use cl-meshtastic
 ------------------------

-If you have your radio connected to your PC via USB, you can choose 'USB' as connection type from the main menu (see 'Radios' icon).
-This only works on Linux and macOS (Windows not tested), and only with RAK devices (which don't need any driver, just permission to e.g. `/dev/ttyACM0` on Linux).
+## Bluetooth

-For mobile there is BLE (Bluetooth Low Energy).
+The most universal connection type is BLE (Bluetooth Low Energy), which should work everywhere.

 Your radio needs to be turned on and bluetooth needs to be enabled before you start the app.